 There are a few precautions that can help minimize damage caused by fires.
-You can call a professional to help fireproof your home, but there are also some common-sense precautions you can do yourself.
+You can call a professional to for help on how to fireproof your home, but there are also some common-sense precautions you can do yourself.
 Accidents and natural disasters happen and many times there’s no way to prevent them.
 Fire causes literally billions of dollars in damage every year.
 You can’t always protect yourself against an accident, but there are some ways to protect your home and belongings from damaging fires.

 Here are some ways to fireproof your home.